-Nine years ago I made a list of Great Gambling Books for Resources.
+Eight years ago I made a list of Great Gambling Books for Resources.
 It was a short list of suggestions I have enjoyed and have in my personal gambling library.
-Since then, good gambling resources are many.
+Since then, good gambling resources are a plenty.
 On-line, audio-books, and yes, the old paper books are available to give your gambling experience a boost.

 “American Casino Guide” by Steve Bourie – I buy this book every year.
 It has articles about different games, statistics, and coverage of every state’s gambling status.
 In addition, it comes with over $1000 worth of coupons for casinos all over the country.
 Subsequently, using a few of these coupons pays for the price of the book each year.
 Steve also has a popular YouTube series on playing casino games and their strategies.